CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 to be configured by hand - check the "Output" tab under the "Output Properties" tab (in Blender 2.9, the icon looks like a little printer)

-The next two steps are meant to be run repeatedly (as necessary) to generate the needed sprites.
+The next steps are meant to be run repeatedly (as necessary) to generate the needed sprites.

+1. Run a script in the `animations` directory (or add a new one) as necessary
 1. Run `pawn_compositing_configuration.py` as needed
-1. Run a script in the `animations` directory (or add a new one) as necessary
 1. Render the animation

+Two scripts serve as clean-up, and may be useful when switching between
+animations:

+1. Run `pawn_clear_animation.py` to clear any animation data
+1. Run `pawn_pose_core.py` to return the Pawn to default

 ## Running the scripts
 These scripts were meant to be loaded into Blender's text file window, and